Henry VII Chronology – What Happened 1497–1498?

 Exploration

-John Cabot, financed by Henry VII, set sail in ‘The Matthew’ with a crew of 18 sailors to discover new lands.
+John Cabot, financed by King Henry VII, set sail in ‘The Matthew’ with a crew of 18 sailors to discover new lands.

 late May 1497